Sati (Hindu goddess): Daksha yajna and self-immolation

 The most prominent legend associated with Sati is her self-immolation to protest against her father.
 The first text to mention Daksha Yajna is the Taittiriya Samhita and it later appears in the Ramayana and the Mahabharata.
-The narrative of Sati's self immolation appears in the Puranas, Tantra literature, and in Kalidasa's lyrical Kumarasambhava.
+The narrative of Sati's self-immolation appears in the Puranas, Tantra literature, and in Kalidasa's lyrical Kumarasambhava.

 According to the most popular narrative, Daksha organized a yajna (sacrifice) to which all the deities, except Sati and Shiva, were invited.
 Wanting to visit her relatives, Sati sought to rationalize this omission and reasoned that as family, such formality was unnecessary.
-Shiva tried to stop her as he knew that Daksha would humiliate her, but when she was not convinced, he sent her with his gana attendants.
+Shiva tried to stop her as he knew that Daksha would humiliate her, but when she insisted on going, he sent her with his gana attendants.
 Sati was received by her mother and her sisters, but Daksha was furious by her uninvited arrival and humiliated her and mocked Shiva.
-Wanting to break all ties with her father and uphold the honour of her husband, Sati self-immolated.
+Wanting to break all ties with her father and uphold the honour of her husband, Sati immolated herself.

 Deeply hurt by the death of his wife, Shiva performed the destructive Tandava dance.
 He created two ferocious deities — Virabhadra and Bhadrakali, who wreaked mayhem at the sacrificial place.
 Nearly all those present were felled overnight; Daksha was decapitated by Virabhadra.
 After that night, Shiva, who is considered the all-forgiving, restored the slain to life and granted them his blessings.
 Daksha was restored both to life and to kingship.
 His severed head was substituted with that of a goat.